learn-co-curriculum/react-hooks-forms-abstraction/README.md

 **Note**: Working with complex forms can get quite challenging!
-If you're using a lot of forms in your application, it's worth checking out some nice React libraries like [react hook form](https://react-hook-form.com/) to handle some of this abstraction, as well as adding custom client-side validation to your forms.
+If you're using a lot of forms in your application, it's worth checking out some nice React libraries like [react hook form](https://react-hook-form.com/) to handle some of this abstraction.
+You can also use them to add custom client-side validation to your forms.

 ## Resources